Design and Analysis of a Concatenated Code for Intersymbol Interference Wiretap Channels: Introduction

 Frequency selectivity is a non-ideal phenomenon that causes intersymbol interference (ISI), degrading the performance of wireless communication systems ranging from narrowband~\cite{8698792} to ultra-wideband~\cite{1569979}.
 In phased array antennas that are pivotal for millimeter-wave communication systems\textemdash due to their ability to support high-frequency bands, enabling the multi-gigabit-per-second data rates and low latency required by 5G and beyond networks\textemdash ISI arises from time delays across different antenna elements in both transmitted and received signals~\cite{9324767}.
-The existing equalization techniques are effective only when the delay exceeds a small fraction of the symbol interval, imposing several limitations on (i) the number of array elements, (ii) the scan angle,\footnote{The scan angle refers to the maximum angular range over which the antenna array can steer its main beam, typically measured from the array's boresight (central axis) to the extreme angles in both directions.} and (iii) the symbol rate of the communication system~(see Appendix~\ref{apx:simsen}).
-Though multi-carrier methods can effectively mitigate ISI when the delay spread exceeds the symbol interval, several emerging applications continue to favor single-carrier approaches: (i)~High-mobility applications in high-frequency bands require inherent robustness to severe Doppler effects, whereas traditional multi-carrier systems are susceptible to inter-carrier interference under these conditions~\cite{10061469}. (ii) Battery-powered terminals with strict power or cost constraints require waveforms with low peak-to-average power ratio (PAPR), whereas multi-carrier methods typically exhibit high PAPR.
+The existing equalization techniques are effective only when the delay exceeds a small fraction of the symbol interval, imposing several limitations on (i) the number of array elements, (ii) the scan angle,\footnote{The scan angle refers to the maximum angular range over which the antenna array can steer its main beam, typically measured from the array boresight (central axis) to the extreme steering angles in both directions.} and (iii) the symbol rate of the communication system~(see Appendix~\ref{apx:simsen}).
+Though multi-carrier methods can effectively mitigate ISI when the delay spread exceeds the symbol interval, several emerging applications continue to favor single-carrier approaches~\cite{10061469}.
+Battery-powered terminals with strict power or cost constraints require waveforms with low peak-to-average power ratio (PAPR), whereas multi-carrier methods typically exhibit high PAPR.
 Although various PAPR reduction techniques have been proposed~\cite{1421929,10530524}, they often involve trade-offs in rate and complexity.
-These limitations are particularly critical in uplink transmissions from low-cost user equipment~\cite{3GPP_TS_38_101_1} and downlink transmissions in battery-powered non-terrestrial/aerial platforms~\cite{3GPP_TR_38_821, 3gpp-ntn-overview}, which, despite being part of 5G ecosystems, operate under fundamentally different physical and energy constraints.
-Also, due to the mobility of aerial platforms and limitations on antenna size, these applications often employ wider main-lobe phased arrays, thereby increasing their susceptibility to eavesdropping and highlighting the need for enhanced physical-layer~security.
+These limitations are particularly critical in uplink transmissions from low-cost user equipment~\cite{3GPP_TS_38_101_1} and downlink transmissions in battery-powered non-terrestrial/aerial platforms~\cite{3GPP_TR_38_821, 3gpp-ntn-overview}, which, despite being part of 5G ecosystems, operate under fundamentally different physical and energy constraints.\footnote{It is worth noting that the deployment of multi-carrier schemes does not conflict with our proposed inherently single-carrier approach.
+Different transmission scenarios within the same communication ecosystem impose distinct design requirements: single-carrier schemes are preferred when transmitter power efficiency is critical and processing complexity can be shifted to the receiver, whereas multi-carrier schemes are favored when receiver complexity must be minimized and transmitters operate under relaxed power constraints.} In addition, antenna size limitations in such aerial platforms generally result in phased arrays with wider main lobes, thereby increasing their susceptibility to eavesdropping and highlighting the need for enhanced physical-layer security.